Tag Archives: triple-negative breast cancer

 How Do You Detect Brugada Syndrome?
 Symptoms, Treatment

 Brugada syndrome is predominantly detected by typical electrocardiogram (ECG) abnormalities.
 Brugada syndrome is predominantly detected by typical electrocardiogram (ECG) abnormalities, such as ST-segment elevation in the precordial leads (leads placed over the heart area): V1 and V3.
-A confirmed diagnosis of Brugada syndrome is made by the “coved appearance” of ST-segment with an elevation of 2 mm, observed in more …
+A confirmed diagnosis of Brugada syndrome is made by the “coved appearance” of ST-segment with an elevation of …

 Read More »